mastodon/documentation/content/en/entities/FeaturedTag.md

 ---
 title: FeaturedTag
-description: Represents a hashtag that is featured on a profile.
+summary: Represents a hashtag that is featured on a profile.
 menu:
   docs:
     parent: entities